 - It may take several weeks to see the full effects.

-- Do not use bexarotene with insect repellents that have N, N-diethyl-m-toluamide (DEET).
+- Do not use bexarotene (topical) with insect repellents that have N, N-diethyl-m-toluamide (DEET).

 - You may get sunburned more easily.
 Avoid sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.